EduardoZepeda/coffee-bytes-hugo/content/posts/linux/la-notacion-big-o/index.en.md

 - bigo
 - performance
 - algorithms
-title: The Big O notation
+title: The Big O notation for algorithm analysis
 ---

 I love astrophysics and try to keep up with new discoveries as they happen; whether they are trivial things, like the discovery of a new planet; or significant, like the hypothetical Dyson spheres they swear they find every month.
 But this time the discovery was simply outstanding.